-These Rainbow Summer Rolls are fresh and adorable with a crunchy veggie filling.
-They’re so much fun to make and equally as fun to eat.
-Serve as an appetizer or light lunch!
+These Vegan Summer Rolls are delicious and nutritious with a rainbow of fresh veggies inside.
+Easy to make, fun to prepare and the option to serve as an appetizer or light lunch…

-The beauty of making summer rolls or spring rolls is that you can fill them with whatever food you have on hand and whatever food you or the person you’re making them for like.
-Or you can try some crazy new combination of foods and have fun experimenting with the flavours if that’s your thing.
-I know it’s mine!
+The beauty of making summer rolls or spring rolls (besides eating them) is that you can fill them with whatever food you have on hand, or you can try a new combination of foods and have fun experimenting with the flavours.

-With summer rolls, in particular, the most enjoyable part for me is all the vibrant colour.
+With summer rolls, in particular, the most enjoyable part for me is all the vibrant colour of pairing fresh veggies.
 When I make them I aim for as much colour as possible so I end up using a larger variety of veg.
 Meaning they’re not only more delicious but also packed with nutrients.
-Win-win!

 They’re both delicious appetizers and they both serve a different purpose depending on the mood you’re going for.

 If you’ve never prepared summer rolls before, it can be a little daunting.
-Just like pancakes, you’ll likely have trouble with the first one but don’t lose hope.
-Remember they don’t have to look perfect and it takes quite a bit of practice to get the hang of things.
+Just like pancakes, you’ll likely have trouble with the first one, but don’t lose hope.
+Remember they don’t have to look perfect and it can take a bit of practice to get the hang of things.
 Here are a couple of tips:

 It’s super important when making summer rolls to have everything prepped and laid out in front of you to make the assembling as efficient and mess-free as possible.
 You should have: